 Justin Turcotte is a student in the Environmental and Occupational Health (EOH) certificate program at Continuing Studies at UVic.
 We asked him a few questions about his experience in the program so far.

 Why did you choose to pursue a career in the health and safety industry?

 My first exposure to occupational health and safety was, like most people, as a worker.
 Throughout university, I worked a variety of jobs, and I quickly noticed gaps in health and safety training.
 I asked myself: why did some employers provide government safety hand-outs and require safety training on the first day, while others did not?
 It did not take me long to realize that for many organizations there is a lack of awareness and education about what their legal responsibilities are towards their employees.
 I was motivated to pursue a career in health and safety to help organizations develop safer workplaces for everyone.

 Why were you interested in taking a professional development program in occupational health and safety?

-Why did you choose UVic’s EOH Certificate program?
-What were you hoping to get from it?
+Why did you choose UVic’s EOH certificate program?
+What were you hoping to gain from it?

-How is the EOH program helping you achieve your goals (career goals, professional development goals, or personal goals)?
+How is the EOH program helping you achieve your goals (career, professional development or personal goals)?